-The Bay Area Air Quality Management District (Air District) has prepared guidelines and methodologies for analyzing GHG emissions.
+The BAAQMD has prepared guidelines and methodologies for analyzing GHG emissions.
 These guidelines are consistent with CEQA Guidelines Sections 15064.4 and 15183.5, which address the analysis and determination of significant impacts from a proposed project's GHG emissions and allow for projects that are consistent with an adopted GHG reduction strategy to conclude that the project's GHG impact would be less than significant.
-San Francisco's Strategies to Address Greenhouse Gas Emissions22 presents a comprehensive assessment of policies, programs, and ordinances that collectively represent San Francisco's GHG reduction strategy in compliance with the Air District and CEQA guidelines.
-These GHG reduction actions have resulted in a 28 percent reduction in GHG emissions in 2015 compared to 1990 levels,23 exceeding the year 2020 reduction goals outlined in the Air District's 2017 Clean Air Plan,24 Executive Order S-3-05,25 and Assembly Bill 32 (also known as the Global Warming Solutions Act).^{26, 27} In addition, San Francisco's
+San Francisco's Strategies to Address Greenhouse Gas Emissions presents a comprehensive assessment of policies, programs, and ordinances that collectively represent San Francisco's GHG reduction strategy in compliance with the BAAQMD and CEQA guidelines.
+These GHG reduction actions have resulted in a 28 percent reduction in GHG emissions in 2015 compared to 1990 levels, exceeding the year 2020 reduction goals outlined in BAAQMD's 2017 Clean Air Plan, Executive Order S-3-05, and Assembly Bill 32 (also known as the Global Warming Solutions Act).
+In addition, San Francisco's GHG reduction goals are consistent with, or more aggressive than, the long-term goals